ryzendew/AffinityOnLinux/README.md

 **Usage:**
 1. Run the installer - it will automatically attempt to install PyQt6 if needed
-2. Click **"One-Click Full Setup"** for automatic configuration, or use individual setup buttons
+2. Click **"One-Click Full Setup"** for automatic configuration
 3. Once Wine is set up, use **"Update Affinity Applications"** to install or update Affinity apps
+   - For Affinity v3 (Unified), WebView2 Runtime will be automatically installed if missing
-4. Use **"Troubleshooting"** tools to configure Wine settings and renderers
+4. Use **"Troubleshooting"** tools to:
+   - Configure Wine settings and renderers
+   - Adjust DPI scaling for better UI visibility
+   - Reinstall WinMetadata if needed
+   - Completely uninstall Affinity Linux if desired
+5. Check the status log on startup to see what's installed and what's missing

 **📖 Need Help?** Check out the [GUI Installer Guide](Guide/GUI-Installer-Guide.md) for detailed step-by-step instructions, button explanations, and troubleshooting tips.